STGA 2022 - 2024 Blue Badge Guide Course

 - have the time and resources to commit to an intensive 18-month course

 - are prepared to work substantial hours in the main tourist season (April-October)

-- As the course is completely self-funding and the cost is kept as low as possible, we regret there can be no refunds if a student withdraws from the course or part of it, or for non-use of services provided.
+- As the course is completely self-funding, we regret there are no refunds if a student withdraws from the course/part of course/non-use of services provided.

 The Recruitment Day includes individual presentations (prepared beforehand), written tasks, and group discussions.